ankit4451/doclens/README.md

-# DocuLens - A full stack SAAS application
+# DocLens - A full stack SAAS application

 Modern full stack application that empowers users to interact with PDFs intelligently, powered by OpenAI